sqlxpert/z-container-api-kafka-aws-terraform/README.md

 Have fun experimenting with it, see if you can re-use parts of it in your own projects, and feel free to send comments and questions.

-Freed from the yoke of a specification written by a non-innovative, non-AWS-savvy employer, I'm going to add to this project as time permits.
+Freed from the yoke of a specification written by an uninsightful, non-AWS-savvy employer, I'm going to add to this project as time permits.
 I decided not to write the Lambda consumer initially, since I've [demonstrated the Lambda consumer pattern in real-world software](#lambda-consumer-alternative).